instance001/Symbound-Entropy-Architecture/README-2.md

 **License:** AGPLv3

 ## Overview

+This repo uses Symbound cognitive-engineering terminology.
+Full glossary available in the Entropy Folding Toolkit.

 The **Symbound Entropy Architecture** provides a unified, species-agnostic model describing *how cognitive systems handle complexity, prevent collapse, and convert mistakes into structural growth*.
 This applies equally to humans, artificial systems (LLMs, MCMs), hybrid human–AI teams, and any cognition-bearing agent with capacity limits.

 At its core is a simple idea: